Unboxed-Software/solana-course/content/durable-nonces.md

       }),
     );

-    // Add the transfer sols instruction
+    // 1.5 Add the transfer instruction (you can add any instruction you want here). durableTx.add(
-    durableTx.add(
       SystemProgram.transfer({
         fromPubkey: payer.publicKey,